thingsboard/thingsboard.github.io/docs/samples/arduino/temperature.md

 ## Thingsboard configuration

+**Note** Thingsboard configuration steps are necessary only in case of **local Thingsboard** installation.
+If you are using [Live Demo](http://demo.thingsboard.io/) instance all entities are pre-configured for your demo account.
+However, we recommend to review this steps because you will still need to get device access token to send requests to Thingsboard.

 ### Provision your device

 This step contains instructions that are necessary to connect your device to Thingsboard.